infinitered/reactotron/README.md

 # Introduction

 Reactotron is a powerful debugger for React and React Native applications.
 It provides an easy-to-use interface for developers to monitor their application's **state, network requests, and performance metrics** and can be used for any size of project, from small personal apps to large-scale enterprise applications.
-The OG debugger [Infinite Red](https://infinite.red) team uses on a day-to-day basis to build client apps.
+The OG debugger at [Infinite Red](https://infinite.red) that we use on a day-to-day basis to build client apps.
 Additionally, Reactotron is completely open source and free to use, making it an invaluable tool for developers at all levels of experience.

-We recommend to watch [Darin Wilson's](https://github.com/darinwilson) talk at [Chain React](https://chainreactconf.com/): [Chain React 2018: Debugging and Beyond with Reactotron](https://www.youtube.com/watch?v=UiPo9A9k7xc)!
+We recommend that you watch [Darin Wilson's](https://github.com/darinwilson) talk at [Chain React](https://chainreactconf.com/): [Chain React 2018: Debugging and Beyond with Reactotron](https://www.youtube.com/watch?v=UiPo9A9k7xc)!

 ## Installation